 First things first: always remember to put a postage stamp on your RSVP envelopes!
 It is correct etiquette to pay for your guests to respond to your invitation.

 The most important thing to keep the stress down when it comes to your wedding invitations is to do a weigh in BEFORE you stamp them all.
 Most stationers will advise you on the postage stamp cost for your exact suite, but it’s always best to double check.
 Take a fully sealed suite to the post office you plan to mail them from and ask for a final cost.
 The last thing you want is an invitation being returned to you with an insufficient funds notice!

 And while you are at the post office, ask them about hand canceling.
-Instead of having your invitations processed through the machine like regular mail (which can bend or even ruin your invites), hand canceling is a free service that will sort your invitations by hand.
-There is no guarantee that every envelope will be processed this way, so it’s often best to pay the fee to ensure that each invitation will be sorted by hand.
+Don’t let your invitations processed through the machine like regular mail (which can bend or even ruin your invites)!
+Hand canceling is a free service that will sort your invitations by hand.
+There is no guarantee that every envelope will be processed this way, so it’s best to pay the fee to ensure that each invitation will be sorted by hand.

 Finally, say a big ol’ thank you to the postmaster and go celebrate with a glass of bubbly because your invitations are on their way!

 Chloe Minyon is the owner and creative designer of English Tea Paperie, a custom wedding invitation and papers boutique.
 For more information, please visit www.englishteapaperie.com.

 All photos by Shalese Danielle Photography